Atchau02/PomoTimer/README.md

 ## Permissions

-- This extension requires the following permissions:
+This extension requires the following permissions:
 - storage – to save timer settings and progress.
 - notifications – to alert you when a session ends.
-- activeTab – optional for future features.

 ## Tech Stack